The 6 Resources You Need To Check Before Buying Skincare

 Their product takes a slightly different approach.
 First off, it’s mobile app, which makes it easy to evaluate products in store.
 You just have to scan the barcode with the app to see easy to understand info on the product, its ingredients, and cleaner alternatives.

 Beautypedia is a product review site created by well-renowned beauty expert, Paula Begoun (founder of Paula’s Choice Skincare).

 The team assigns products a rating of 1-5 based on “published scientific research.”
 Each product has an “expert rating” from the Beautypedia team, in addition to a “community rating” from people who have tried the product.

 Nicki was one of my favorite bloggers for a really long time.
-I really appreciate how she takes the time to cite her sources, and make sense of clinical trials and scientific papers.
+I really appreciate how she takes the time to cite her sources, and make sense of clinical trials.
 Overtime, I realized that although I love coming to her site to learn more about the science behind skincare, I don’t always trust her product recommendations.
 One reason is because all the products I’ve tried from her line have left me with extremely irritated skin.
 I think it’s because she, as a blogger, has very resilient skin, so us sensitive folk have to take her recs with a grain of salt.
 Also, whether or not a product is cruelty-free or non-toxic isn’t really a priority for her.
 Nonetheless, I love reading through her content, and highly recommend you take a peek at her blog.